simct/test/review-μ-Transfer_experiment.md

 ## Ablation Experiment

 ### Setup & objective
 The objective of this experiment is to verify if learning rate transfer from smaller width models to larger models is effective with µ P. The experiments are implemented using Jax/Flax on TPU V3, and the optimal learning rate was determined by measuring the validation loss.
 Models with widths of $M$ = {128, 512, 2048} have parameters ranging from 4.7M to 1.2B, with the depth fixed at L = 24.
 The reason for focusing solely on width and not depth is that in the case of depthwise µP, only one linear layer is used per residual block, whereas transformers use at least two layers.
-So, in this experiment, width is the main change to control the # of parameters.
+So, in this experiment, width is the main change to control the # of parameters.<br/>
 While the existing µP aimed at transferring initialization and learning rates, this experiment focuses on the learning rate, an important hyperparameter in large transformer models.
 The base learning rate was set to .
 For each experimental setting, models with width $M$ were tested to find the optimal learning rate that resulted in the smallest validation loss, and the effectiveness of learning rate transfer was verified and summarized in a table.
 The results will be presented in a table along with explanations for each experiment in the subsequent sections.

 ### baseline
 The baseline represents the experimental results used as a reference for performance improvement or degradation across various experimental settings.
-In the baseline using µP, it was confirmed that the optimal learning rate for the smallest model was also the optimal learning rate for larger models that were 4x wider (16x larger).
+In the baseline using µP, it was confirmed that the optimal learning rate for the smallest model was also the optimal learning rate for larger models that were 4x wider (16x larger).<br/>
 The experimental results can be categorized into three main groups:
 1.  **Transfer O, Performance Improvement O**
 -   Cases where both learning rate transfer and performance improvement is observed.